aptivator/suffixer/README.md

 let tree = new Suffixer(configs);
 let strIds = tree.addStrings(strings); // strIds = [0, 1];
 ```

+#### Available Constructor Data

+Three data can be accessed from a suffix tree instance: `root`, `strings`, and `stringIds`.
+`root` is a root node that is an entry point into a tree.  `strings` is an array of all texts
+composing a suffix tree.  `stringIds` are internal identifiers of entered strings and are
+primarily used by `excludes()` method.

 ### Changing Suffix Tree Configurations